PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 blocked tests pass.
 No public API, artifact, dependency, runtime order, scope- sharing behavior, or TensorFlow boundary changed.
 PR #952 remains closed, and no pull request was created, reopened, or updated.

+The neighboring terminal singleton-maxpool/reshape pair is now characterized without production changes.
+Four focused tests freeze its one shared `ModelIRPassStateScope`, both full ModelIR/layout/diagnostics contracts, its single zero-argument invocation, and the surrounding layout-gated blocks.
+The existing efficiency fixture continues to prove one graph-index build across both runners.
+The focused plus architecture suite passed 252 tests, the 30 pass-efficiency tests and all 11 TensorFlow-import-blocked tests passed, and targeted static checks passed.
+Runtime behavior and all public/dependency contracts remain unchanged.
+PR #952 remains closed, and no pull request was created, reopened, or updated.